Starpoint Central School District

 Starpoint Central District is a public schooling system consisting of elementary, intermediate, middle, and high school institutions.
 The district also offers Universal Pre-Kindergarten through funding from the New York State Education Department.
 It is located in Pendleton, New York.
 The district mascot is the Spartan, and the school colors are garnet and gray, and red.
-Boys hockey.
-Girls include basketball, cheerleading, cross country, field hockey, soccer, softball, swimming and diving, tennis, track and field, and volleyball.
+Boys sports include hockey, golf, football, cross country, indoor/outdoor track and field, basketball, lacrosse, baseball, tennis, and swimming.
+Girls include basketball, cheerleading, cross country, field hockey, soccer, softball, swimming and diving, tennis, indoor/outdoor track and field, and volleyball.

 In 2017 Starpoint CSD was ranked 6th out of 98 school districts according to Business First.
 They also received a Five Star Science Award for exceptional performance in ELA, Math, Science, and Social Studies across grades K-12 in 2013.